uriel1998/ytcs/README.md

 TODO - set up variables in .env or something
 TODO - varying video sizes defined
 TODO - set up better cookie import versions.
+TODO - mark watched from subscription browsing
+TODO - notifications for updating, etc, for when not run from a terminal